menu

 5 Jun-31 Jul 2026

-Victoria Miro is delighted to present an exhibition of new paintings by renowned Indian artist NS Harsha.
+Victoria Miro is delighted to present new paintings by NS Harsha.
+The exhibition is accompanied by new writing on the artist by Grant Watson.

-The works on view elaborate on the artist’s celebrated, ongoing ‘lamp grid’ series.
-The paintings all feature diyas – lamps traditionally made from clay that are lit during rituals, prayers, ceremonies and celebrations – with flames and trails of smoke together creating patterns that guide the eye around each canvas: rising as a column (Workers having a break); ascending the legs of a table (Camel and the tent times); dancing shoal-like (Journey through water marks); or delineating a series of fluid brush strokes (Harvest as a water mark).
+The works, which elaborate on the artist’s celebrated, ongoing ‘lamp grid’ series, feature diyas – lamps traditionally made from clay that are lit during rituals, prayers, ceremonies, celebrations and during power cuts – with flames and trails of smoke together creating patterns that guide the eye around each canvas: rising as a column (Workers having a break); ascending the legs of a table (Camel and the tent times); dancing shoal-like (Journey through water marks); or delineating a series of fluid brush strokes (Harvest as a water mark).
+In Harsha’s work they represent energy, forces perhaps unseen.
+As the emerging narratives pivot between aspects of work and rest, we become alerted to what is being planted or extracted, nourished or exploited – resources natural or human.

 NS Harsha: Camel and the tent times press release